richardliuss/bweFoam/README.md

 This master branch has been tested OpenFOAM-7

-When solving a problem, we recommend to use WENO-EXT(https://github.com/WENO-OF/WENOEXT) as the spacial derivates discretize scheme , which is forked in this repo.
+When solving a problem, we recommend to use WENO-EXT(https://github.com/WENO-OF/WENOEXT) as the spacial derivates discretize scheme.

 Authors: